awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 + When instances are launched into a partition placement group, Amazon EC2 tries to evenly distribute the instances across all partitions\.
 Amazon EC2 doesn’t guarantee an even distribution of instances across all partitions\.
 + A partition placement group with Dedicated Instances can have a maximum of two partitions\.
 + Partition placement groups are not supported for Dedicated Hosts\.
-+ Partition placement groups are currently only available through the API or AWS CLI\.

 ### Spread Placement Group Rules and Limitations<a name="placement-groups-limitations-spread"></a>